top of page

 (c) A party shall be reimbursed for the party's separate property contributions to the acquisition of property of the other spouse's separate property estate during the marriage, unless there has been a transmutation in writing pursuant to Chapter 5 (commencing with Section 850) of Part 2 of Division 4, or a written waiver of the right to reimbursement.
 The amount reimbursed shall be without interest or adjustment for change in monetary values and may not exceed the net value of the property at the time of the division.

 The key word here is "tracing".
 That means the party who paid the downpayment with separate money has the burden (legaleze for "it's your job") of proving the amount and separate nature of the funds.
 To the extent that can be done they would get the downpayment back, without interest.
-This assumes sufficient money in the marital estate to do so (". . .may not exceed the net value of the property at the time of division.").
+This assumes sufficient equity in the property to do so (". . .may not exceed the net value of the property at the time of division.").

 In my example, assuming the entire $100,000 can be traced and shown to have been used for the downpayment, that person would get back $100,000.
 Simple?
 No it's not.
 Especially many years down the road.
 Was the $100,000 put in a joint account and some used to buy food, clothes, furniture, jetskis, etc.?
 See my blog about saving old paperwork.